Why You SHOULD Quickly Remove Dead Shrimp

 Frequently Asked Questions

 Q: Are there any signs I should look for to detect unhealthy shrimp in my tank?
-A: Shrimp behaviorOpens in a new tab. is a great indicator of their health.
+A: Shrimp behavior is a great indicator of their health.
 If they’re not eating well, showing lethargic behavior, or if their color is fading, they might be unwell.

 Q: How often should I check my shrimp tank for dead shrimp?
 A: It’s a good practice to check your shrimp tank daily.
 This allows you to quickly remove any deceased shrimp and maintain a healthy environment for the others.